cdl-geneseo/geneseo-dictionary/H/Headass.md

 # Headass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Headass

 Created by  Unknown User (ajs58) on Apr 15, 2019

 adj.
 Used to describe and/or insult someone or something that is acting foolishly.“Hey, Brandon ran into the fountain on main street!
 What a headass.”56% of the Geneseo students surveyed said they knew the term and of those surveyed, 6% believed it was of local origin.(Shutes, G-M, 2019)